 Imagine you are a hiring manager who received nearly 1000 CVs for a job posting.
 How much time would you dedicate to each CV in order to find the right candidate?
 A minute?
 That would be 1000 minutes.
 Many hiring managers simply don’t have this time.
-For this reason they often dedicate less than minute; sometimes just a few seconds to each CV.
+For this reason they often dedicate less than a minute; sometimes just a few seconds to each CV.
 So, you’re probably wondering how long should a CV be?

 Our survey, conducted on social media and on other platforms, showed that majority of hiring managers spend less than a minute reading a CV.
 With 14% saying they spend under 20 seconds and 50% saying under a minute.